 Indoor humidity plays an important role in our well-being.
 Too low moisture results in dry skin and congestion, whereas high humidity can result in mold and allergens.
 Low humidity is generally measured under 35 percent.

 Improving the Atmosphere

-Low humidity can cause a number of health issues for you and your family.
-You might feel congested, experience itchy and red eyes, dry mouth and throat, as well as irritated and itchy skin (4).
+Low humidity can cause several health issues for you and your family.
+You might feel congested, experience itchy and red eyes, dry mouth and throat, as well as irritated and itchy skin.

 Happily, there are many effective ways to slowly increase the humidity within your home.
 These tips are sure to make you more comfortable.